jenkinsci/shiningpanda-plugin/README.rst

 About
 -----

-This plugin is developed by ShiningPanda S.A.S., a `Hosted Continuous Integration Service <https://www.shiningpanda-ci.com/>`_ provider and an expert in `Build and Release Management <http://www.shiningpanda.com/>`_ services.
+This plugin is developed by ShiningPanda S.A.S., the editor of `requires.io <https://requires.io/>`_, a web service to monitor the dependencies of your Python projects.
-`Contact us <http://www.shiningpanda.com/contact/>`_ for more informations!
+`Contact us <https://requires.io/contact/>`_ for more informations!

 Features
 --------